mahdiyarz/mahdiyarz/README.md

 <!-- ![](https://arturssmirnovs.github.io/github-profile-readme-generator/images/banner.png) -->
 ================================

-Android & IOS Aplication Development
+Android & IOS Apps Development
 -----------------

 I build mobile apps from scratch, with supporting backends based on SQLite.
 Currently, I focus on Dart and Flutter, but I also have a little background experience in Full-Stack development.